FlineDev/FreemiumKit/Sources/FreemiumKit/FreemiumKit.docc/SetupGuide.md

    }
    ```

-1. (Optional) There's also a `PaidStatusView` which you can add to your app's settings to indicate to users what their current purchase state is.
+1. There's also a `PaidStatusView` which you can add to your app's settings to indicate to users what their current purchase state is.
 There are two styles:

    ```swift
    PaidStatusView(style: .plain)